Ford Custom Classic Homes and CPS Land LLC paid $10.5 million for Holt-Witherspoon property

 Overall, 52 custom homes in the $1 million-plus price range are planned for that community across from Richland Country Club.
 To date, 13 home sites developed in the first two phases of 19 and six lots, respectively, have been sold with three more sales pending.
 Another 17 lots were recently completed in the third phase.

-“There’s really not too many communities in Nashville at this price range that combine both living in the woods and the opportunity for a little more creative architectural expression, particularly leaning more toward more contemporary,” said Pease, Land Innovation’s executive vice president.
+“There’s really not too many communities in Nashville at this price range that combines both living in the woods and the opportunity for a little more creative architectural expression, particularly leaning more toward more contemporary,” said Pease, Land Innovation’s executive vice president.